Quickstart

 The storage root defaults to ./data and is configured via the PUTFS_ROOT environment variable.

-Set up a key
+Set up auth key

 Create a keys file at ./keys/keys.conf: